-When we first started homeschooling, I was stuck in my “classroom teacher” mindset.
+When we first started homeschooling, I was still stuck in teacher-mode.
 People would ask, “So, how long does a typical homeschool day last?”
 And I’d be ready with my standard teacher-training answer, because I thought that’s what a day of education was.
 I thought we needed a hard start time and a hard stop time…about 6 hours apart.
 30 minutes for lunch, 10 minutes twice a day for recess, and through in a handful of specials like music and art.
 Time to line up to go to the bathroom, kids!
 (Okay, I wasn’t really that bad, but I did think it.)

 I’d read books about things like the Montessori method of homeschooling and relaxed homeschooling and then those crazy rebels…the Unschoolers.
 How anyone could be that relaxed about something so important was beyond me.
 Annnnnd then I learned.